Scheduling (828) 345-0800

 • Drinking too much alcohol

-• A diet low in calcium and
+• A diet low in calcium and vitamin D

-• Previous fracture, especially after age 50
+• A past break (fracture), especially after age 50

 • Being postmenopausal